Shanbhagsagar/sahaayak_app/README.md

 ### About the project

--“Sahayaak App” is a project developed for common person to hire housekeepers as well as for housekeepers to find customers.
+- “Sahayaak App” is a project developed for common person to hire housekeepers as well as for housekeepers to find customers.
 The language used being Dart, its framework Flutter and Firebase for the backend.
--Users can register, login and update their info.
+- Users can register, login and update their info.
 Housekeepers need to upload their ID proof for conducting their service.
--Customers can request a service of any time for up to 30 days at any time, housekeepers will be paid on acceptance in credit.
+- Customers can request a service of any time for up to 30 days at any time, housekeepers will be paid on acceptance in credit.
--Customers can cancel upcoming services and get refunded the whole amount.
+- Customers can cancel upcoming services and get refunded the whole amount.
--Customers can set attendance of the services for security against fraudulent behavior.
+- Customers can set attendance of the services for security against fraudulent behavior.
--Users will be able to look at their expired services and transactions for keeping records
+- Users will be able to look at their expired services and transactions for keeping records

 ### Screenshots
 ---